spryker/spryker-docs/docs/scos/dev/back-end-development/yves/modular-frontend.md

 {% info_block infoBox %}

-*Product Detail Page* shows basic product information, like the name, description and attributes of the product.
+The *product details* page shows basic product information, like the name, description, and attributes of the product.
 But there are lots of optional features that can appear on the same page.
-The most commonly used examples are product image, price, availability, options, groups, rating, relations, an much more.
+The most commonly used examples are product image, price, availability, options, groups, rating, relations, and much more.

 {% endinfo_block %}